fluttercommunity/get_it/README.md

 ### Overwriting registrations
-If you try to register a type more than once you will fail an assertion in debug mode because normally this is not needed and probably a bug.
+If you try to register a type more than once you will fail with an assertion in debug mode because normally this is not needed and probably a bug.
 If you really have to overwrite a registration, then you can by setting the property `allowReassignment==true`.

 ### Testing if a Singleton is already registered